13 Top Fintech Companies for Ecommerce Businesses

 Global Currency Exchange Solutions

 When selling globally, sellers have to deal with the overhead of international money transfers and currency exchange.
 These processes can cost online sellers in time and money.
-If you use a bank or traditional payment processors, fees can be as high as 3%.
+If you use a bank or traditional payment processor, fees can be as high as 3%.

-For example, a $10,000 payout to a supplier in Japan could cost you additional $3,000 for the transfer AND more to cover the exchange rate.
+For example, a $10,000 payout to a supplier in Japan could cost you an additional $3,000 for the transfer AND more to cover the exchange rate.
 Costly and complicated processes like these can deter brands from scaling globally.

 • No hidden fees